The Best MOD Converter Tools: 6 Top Picks for 2026

 FFmpeg shines for batch jobs: dozens of MOD files with identical settings, scripted overnight.
 A one-line command like ffmpeg -i clip.mod -c:v libx264 -crf 22 -c:a aac clip.mp4 does the job.
 Wrap it in a shell script to chew through an entire camcorder card while you sleep.
 The original version of this article incorrectly called FFmpeg Windows-only, but the official builds page ships binaries for all three desktop operating systems and several Linux distributions.

 The trade-off is the learning curve.
-A 1.8 GB MOD-to-MP4 conversion on our test desktop using -preset fast was the quickest result of any free tool, but only after we had written and tested the right command.
+A MOD-to-MP4 conversion with -preset fast is the quickest result of any free tool, but only once you’ve written and tested the right command.

 Beginners should stick with HandBrake or Wondershare Free unless you’re already comfortable in a terminal.